xuankimtran/docs-1/pages/katalon-analytics/docs/kt-remote-execution.md

 You can view agent status or a list of other test environments you have created in **Test Environments** section.

-### Step 2: Upload Test Projects to Code Repo
+### Step 2: Upload Test Projects to Test Projects

-After having the test environment, go to **Code Repo** and upload your test projects which need to be executed remotely.
+After having the test environment, go to **Test Projects** and upload your test projects which need to be executed remotely.

 See how to [Upload Test Projects](https://docs.katalon.com/katalon-analytics/docs/code-repo.html) or [Create Git Test Projects](https://docs.katalon.com/katalon-analytics/docs/git-test-project.html).